suncoast-devs/handbook/lessons/css-responsive/building-html-css-mobile-first.md

 ## Apply CSS for the mobile view

 Now we will add styling to the page to represent the format of the page in its narrow, mobile view.
-By adding a little more CSS to our page we have a closer representation of the design.
+By adding a little more CSS to our page, we have a closer representation of the design.

 ```css